 where is an amplitude scaling factor in order to conform to the transmit power specified in [5, TS38.213], and is the antenna port.
 Baseband signal generation shall be done according to clause 5.3 using the parameters in Table 6.3.3.1-1 or Table 6.3.3.1-2 with given by Table 6.3.3.2-1.

-Random access preambles can only be transmitted in the time resources given by the higher-layer parameter prach-ConfigurationIndex according to Tables 6.3.3.2-2 to 6.3.3.2-4 and depends on FR1 or FR2 and the spectrum type as defined in [8, TS38.104].
+Random access preambles can only be transmitted in the time resources given by either the higher-layer parameter prach-ConfigurationIndex, or by msgA-prach-ConfigurationIndex and msgA-prach-ConfigurationIndexNew if configured, and according to Tables 6.3.3.2-2 to 6.3.3.2-4 and depends on FR1 or FR2 and the spectrum type as defined in [8, TS38.104].